 baby spinach leaves

-Add the linguine to the saucepan of boiling water and cook for 9 minutes, or until ‘al dente’.
-TIP: Stir the pasta regularly to ensure it doesn't stick.
-Reserve some cooking water (1 cup for 2 people / 2 cups for 4 people), then drain the linguine and return to the saucepan.
+Add the spaghetti to the saucepan of boiling water and cook for 9 minutes, or until ‘al dente’.
+TIP: Stir the occasionally to ensure it doesn't stick.
+Reserve some cooking water (1 cup for 2 people / 2 cups for 4 people), then drain the pasta and return to the saucepan.
 Drizzle with a little olive oil to prevent sticking.

-In a medium bowl, whisk the eggs with a fork.
-Add the finely grated Parmesan cheese (reserve some for garnish!) and season with a pinch of pepper.
+While the pasta is cooking, whisk the eggs with a fork in a medium bowl.
+Add the Parmesan cheese (reserve some for garnish!) and season with a pinch of pepper.
 Mix well and set aside.

 Remove the pan from the heat and pour in the parmesan-egg mixture and some reserved cooking water (1/2 cup for 2 people / 1 cup for 4 people).
 TIP: Removing the pan from the heat before adding the egg is important to stop the eggs from scrambling.
 Mix well to combine.
-TIP: If the sauce looks too thick, add a dash more cooking water until it has a creamy consistency.
 Season to taste with salt and pepper.
-TIP: Seasoning is key in this dish, so taste, season with salt and pepper and taste again.
+TIP: Customise your dish!
+If the sauce looks too thick, add a dash more cooking water until it has a creamy consistency.
+Seasoning is key, so taste, season with salt and pepper and taste again.

-Divide the linguine carbonara between bowls.
+Divide the easy spaghetti carbonara between bowls.
 Sprinkle over the toasted pine nuts and any reserved Parmesan cheese.